TrueCat17/Ren-Engine/resources/mods/rpg_editor/readme.txt

 	There are buttons for <ReName Place> and <Delete Place>.

-	Use <Add Exit> for adding new exit.
-	Exits have extra properties:
-		To Loc. - to what location?
-		To Place - to what place of the location?
-	Usually instead exits transitions makes with places with location name (see above).
-	But direct creating of exit can be use, for example, for more than 1 transitions between 2 locations, or if need one-sided transition without aviable to return.

-	After creating, new places and exits will selected.
+	After creating new place will selected.
 	For select other - click on it on location.

-	Changing properties x, y, xsize (width) and ysize (height) for selected place or exit:
+	Changing properties x, y, xsize (width) and ysize (height) for selected place:
 		1. Click on button with property name to select the property,
 		2. Change value with buttons +/- 1/10/100